chromium/chromium/docs/security/shepherd.md

 manually check which milestone has a given commit in [ChromiumDash commits check](https://chromiumdash.appspot.com/commits).

-Please *do not* base FoundIn- on the Chrome version number provided in the original report.
+Please *do not* base Found In- on the Chrome version number provided in the original report.
 This is often based on the version number the individual is using when discovering this issue or is automatically set in the report by the tracker’s report wizard and is not correct in terms of coverage of all active release channels.

-For V8 bugs, you can set `FoundIn-<current extended stable>` unless you have reproduced the issue or an accurate bisection has been provided.
+For V8 bugs, you can set `Found In` as the current extended stable milestone unless you have reproduced the issue or an accurate bisection has been provided.
 (See [Assign, below](#Assign).)

 ### Set impacted operating systems